d3plus/d3plus-legend/README.md

 <a name="ShapeLegend.label"></a>

 #### ShapeLegend.label([*value*])
-If *value* is specified, sets the label accessor to the specified function or string and returns this generator.
+If *value* is specified, sets the label accessor to the specified function or string and returns the current class instance.
 If *value* is not specified, returns the current label accessor, which is the [id](#shape.id) accessor by default.

 **Kind**: static method of <code>[ShapeLegend](#ShapeLegend)</code>